TrossenRobotics/interbotix_xsarms_docs/_sources/ros_interface/ros1/software_setup.rst

 Raspberry Pi 4B (ARM64 Architecture)
 ------------------------------------

-If you purchased a Raspberry Pi 4B Kit with an arm from our website, there is no need to install anything as the Pi should already come preloaded with all the necessary software.
-If you purchased your own Raspberry Pi 4B from a third party, feel free to follow the `Raspberry Pi 4B Setup instructions`_ to get it properly setup before following the commands below.
-If you only purchased the stand-alone Raspberry Pi 4B Kit from our store (which comes pre-configured with Ubuntu and ROS), and would like to use it with an arm, then follow the commands below to download and run the installation script.
+Follow the `Raspberry Pi 4B Setup instructions`_ to get your Raspberry Pi properly setup before following the commands below.
 Note that the script will install the full desktop version of ROS if it's not yet on your system, ask you for your desired robot model (ex. wx200), and prompt you about whether or not you'd like the Joystick ROS package to start at boot.
 The commands below demonstrate the process of running the installation script for ROS 1 Noetic.

 .. _Raspberry Pi 4B Setup instructions: ./raspberry_pi_setup.html